Ralph Izzard: Cryptozoology

-Izzard took interest in cryptozoology, a pseudoscience.
+Izzard took an interest in cryptozoology, a pseudoscience.
 In 1945, Izzard accompanied by naturalist C. R. Stonor took a pseudo-scientific expedition to the Silo (Ziro) Valley of Arunachal Pradesh to search for evidence for the Buru, a legendary lizard creature.
 Izzard published a book, The Hunt for the Buru which presented the results of the expedition.
-Izzard concluded that extant saurians, seemingly dinosaurs (four metres in length) had existed in the valley until as recent as 1940.
+Izzard concluded that extant saurians, seemingly dinosaurs (four metres in length) had existed in the valley until as recently as 1940.
 This view was rejected by scientists as dinosaurs became extinct approximately 66 million years ago.

 Personal life

 Izzard was married to Ellen Schmidt-Klewitz from 1931 to 1946 with whom he had a daughter, Christina.
 Izzard had a son with the German actress Marianne Hoppe, Benedikt Hoppe being born in 1946.
 He was married to Molly Crutchleigh-FitzPatrick from 1947 to 1992 with whom he had two daughters and two sons, Miles, Anthea, Sabrina and Sebastian.